oneapi-src/oneDAL/docs/source/onedal/algorithms/decomposition/pca.rst

 More specifically, if scaling of the features is important for a problem, which is often the case, using the correlation matrix to compute principal components is more appropriate.
 By default, oneDAL uses the correlation matrix to compute the principal components.
-It is possible to use the covariance matrix by passing ``precomputed`` as method and feeding a covariance matrix as input to the PCA algorithm.
+It is possible to use the covariance matrix by passing "precomputed" as method and feeding a covariance matrix as input to the PCA algorithm.
 To compute the covariance matrix, the :ref:`Covariance <alg_covariance>` algorithm can be used.

 The eigenvector associated with the :math:`k`-th largest eigenvalue of the covariance (or correlation) matrix is also the :math:`k`-th principal component of the training data set.
 Based on this, the principal components can be computed in three steps:

 #.
 Computation of the covariance (or correlation) matrix